1/27

 the LOC continuum

--people with a high internal LOC are more able to resist pressures to conform or obey, as if a person takes personal responsibility for their actions and experiences, they tend to base their decisions on their own beliefs rather than depending on the opinions of others. people with high internal LOC also tend to be more self-confident, achievement-orientated, and have higher intelligence (traits that lead to greater resistance to social influence/ traits of a leader, who have less need for social approval than followers.
+-high internal LOC are more able to resist pressures to conform or obey, as people who take personal responsibility for their actions and experiences tend to base their decisions on their own beliefs rather than depending on the standards of others. high internal LOC are more self-confident, achievement-orientated, and have higher intelligence (traits that lead to greater resistance to social influence/ traits of a leader, who have less need for social approval than followers)

-strengths: charles holland (1967) repeated milgrams baseline study and measured whether participants were internals or externals, where he flung 37% of internals didn’t continue to highest shock level whereas only 23% of externals didn’t (internals showed greater resistance to authority)
+-charles holland (1967) repeated milgrams baseline study and measured whether participants were internals or externals, where he flung 37% of internals didn’t continue to highest shock level whereas only 23% of externals didn’t (internals showed greater resistance to authority), showing that resistance at least partly related to LOC.

-limitations: contradictory research; jean twenge et al. (2004) analysed data from american LOC studies conducted over 40-year period (1960-2002). data showed people became more resistant to obedience but also more external. so if resistance is linked to internal LOC we would expect peoples to have become more internal. suggesting LOC isn’t a valid explanation of how people resist social influence.
+-contradictory research; jean twenge et al. (2004) analysed data from american LOC studies conducted over 40-year period (1960-2002); showed people became more resistant to obedience but also more external. so if resistance is linked to internal LOC we would expect peoples to have become more internal, suggesting LOC isn’t a valid explanation of how people resist social influence.

--LOC can be consider to only depend on the situation rather than be a dispositional explanation.
+-LOC can be consider to only depend on the situation rather than be a dispositional explanation (rotter (1982))

 minority influence